NikHoh/VIAS/README.md

 3. The tool should produce the different grid maps in the folder `grid maps` along with images in the folder `workspace/VIAS_data/input/grid_map_plots` visualizing the generated grid maps in different ways (e.g. flat layer plot, plot of all slices and volume plot)

 Info: For large grid maps, the plotting of volume and slices may take too much time.
 You can turn off the plotting by setting `suppress_grid_image_save` and `suppress_grid_image_plot` to True in the `mct_config.yaml` file.

+To run the MCT with your own scenario data:

+Either
+   - adapt the data in the `mct_example.py` file accordingly and run it or
+   - directly run `mct.py` and providing as arguments the paths to
+     - the base data folder,
+     - the config file,
+     - the data input folder, and
+     - the data save folder
+   - ensuring that the base data folder contains a `scenario_info.json` file.

 #### Multi-objective Path Planning (`mopp.py`):